Korean Seon: Late Joseon Kingdom

 Buddhism during the three centuries, from the time of Seosan down to the next Japanese incursion into Korea in the late nineteenth century, did not change very much.
 The Buddhism of the late Joseon Kingdom saw a revival of Hwaeom studies.
 There was also a revival of Pure Land Buddhism.

 Korean Empire (1897–1910) and Japanese annexation (1910–1945)

-With the Korean Empire started the Gwangmu Reform, a modernisation of Korea.
+With the Korean Empire started the Gwangmu Reform, the modernization of Korea.
 The Korean Empire ended in 1910, when Korea was annexed by Japan.

-Korean monks travelled to Japan for the scholarly study of Buddhism, where they were influenced by Japanese scholars who introduced western ideas into their studies.
+Korean monks studied in Japan, where they were influenced by modern Japanese scholars who introduced western ideas into their studies.
 Via those Korean monks western ideas were also introduced in Korean Buddhism, and a bifurcation developed between monks and scholars.

 Division of Korea (1945–present)

 After the Second World War the United Nations developed plans for a trusteeship administration, the Soviet Union administering the peninsula north of the 38th parallel and the United States administering the south.
 The politics of the Cold War resulted in the 1948 establishment of two separate governments, North Korea and South Korea.